-Fight for Justice with a Car Accident Lawyer in the Bay Area!
+Fight for Justice with a Car Accident Lawyer in the San Jose!

 If you were injured in a drunk driving accident, there is no time to lose.
 You may be wondering how you are going to pay for medical bills or property repairs, especially if you have to take time off from work to recover.
 Stop worrying about your finances and start spending time recovering without worrying about the legal stresses!
 At Mitchell & Danoff Law Firm, we work on a contingency fee basis and can take on your legal issues with precision to help secure a swift resolution.

-Call our firm today at (888) 483-8614 and schedule your free case consultation to learn more about how our Bay Area personal injury lawyer can help you.
+Call our firm today at (888) 483-8614 and schedule your free case consultation to learn more about how our San Jose personal injury lawyer can help you.